ICM Manual v.3.1

 nice

-nice auto s_PdbSelection ("1crn") l_invert_color (no) l_wormStyle (no) l_append (no) l_nodisplay (no)
+nice auto s_PdbSelection ("1crn") l_invert (no) l_wormStyle (no) l_append (no) l_nodisplay (no)

 reads and displays a PDB structure in ribbon representation; colors each molecule of the structure by colors smoothly changing from blue (at N-terminus) to red (at C-terminus).
-The auto keyword allows to skip N last arguments.
+The auto keyword allows one to skip N last arguments.

 Example: